Saturday, July 15, 2017

 Brave NETFLIX Envelope Narrowly Escapes Death

 A NETFLIX envelope who was attacked by a U.S. Postal employee says he lived only because the postal worker dropped him after he punched it repeatedly in the mouth.

 Chester, a 6-month-old, red and white DVD Mailing Envelope, is recovering in the hospital from top and corner injuries.
 He had an operation on his flap and is awaiting surgery on his seam.
-He told reporters he thought he was moments from death during the attack, but managed to crawl away to his car and drive home.
+He told reporters he thought he was moments from death during the attack, but managed to crawl away to his car.